-Acknowledge receipt of the request within 10 calendar days and will review the request to determine the appropriate office that may own the records being requested and whether the records requested fall within any exceptions listed in the Act. □ F Refer the request to the appropriate office for records collection. b 1 w appropriate, notify the Requestor of an extension of time to determine if responsive records exist, on or before the 10 th day after the request is received.
+- Acknowledge receipt of the request within 10 calendar days and will review the request to determine the appropriate office that may own the records being requested and whether the records requested fall within any exceptions listed in the Act. - Refer the request to the appropriate office for records collection. - If appropriate, notify the Requestor of an extension of time to determine if responsive records exist, on or before the 10th day after the request is received.
 This extension shall not exceed 14 days.
-On or before the 4-day period, Respondent should have determined if responsive records are available.
-If so, Respondent will either provide the Requestor with the records or will identify a date by which the records will be made vailable.
-Coordinate the collection of records from appropriate departments, review responsive records for exemptions and privilege, and produce responsive records to the Requestor.
-Provide Requestor cost of records, collect good faith deposit (when applicable), and provide invoice and/or eceipt for costs associated with records upon request. re Deny the request for records if, despite a diligent search effort, TAS was unable to locate any records esponsive to the request.
-This response is only appropriate after a good faith effort to identify, locate and/or incover responsive records has been exhausted. e Cu stodian(s) of Records Responsibilities:
+On or before the 14-day period, Respondent should have determined if responsive records are available.
+If so, Respondent will either provide the Requestor with the records or will identify a date by which the records will be made available. - Coordinate the collection of records from appropriate departments, review responsive records for exemptions and privilege, and produce responsive records to the Requestor. - Provide Requestor cost of records, collect good faith deposit (when applicable), and provide invoice and/or receipt for costs associated with records upon request. - Deny the request for records if, despite a diligent search effort, TAS was unable to locate any records responsive to the request.
+This response is only appropriate after a good faith effort to identify, locate and/or uncover responsive records has been exhausted.

+The Custodian(s) of Records Responsibilities: